casid/jte/DOCUMENTATION.md

 <p>${localize("my.greetings", user.getName())}</p>
 ```

-It really is a matter of taste, if you prefer a parameter or a static method call.
-The nice thing of both ways is, that everything is under your control and if you want to know what happens under the hood, that is just a click away in your IDE.
+Whether you prefer a parameter or a static method call is a matter of taste.
+The nice thing about both ways is that everything is under your control, and if you want to know what happens under the hood, that is just a click away in your IDE.

 Further reading: